Tenants

 At The End Of The Tenancy

 You will be required to leave the property in the same condition as when you moved in subject to fair wear and tear.
-If the property was professionally cleaned at the start of your Tenancy, you will be required to clean the property to a professional standard at the end of your Tenancy.

 Costs Associated for both Assured Shorthold Tenancies (AST) and Non-Housing Act Tenancies (Common Law)